arbenl/shfmk-association/RUNBOOK.md

 ### 2.1.
 Admin Login

-The admin panel is protected by a secret-based authentication system with secure session cookies.
+The admin panel is protected by Supabase Authentication.
+Only users whose emails are in the `admin_users` table can access the dashboard.

 **Access URL:**